AndreWohnsland/CocktailBerry/readme.md

 <img src="docs/pictures/dashboard.png" alt="Maker" width="600"/>

 The recommended way to to is to use a second Raspberry Pi with a touchscreen attached.
 Then build the docker-compose file and execute the `dashboard/qt-app/main.py`.
 In before you should instal the `requirements.txt` within the same folder using pip.
-See `Usage of Services` how to setup docker-compose in general.
+See [Usage of Services](#usage-of-services) how to setup docker-compose in general.
+The language can be set within the `.language.env`, codes identical to [supported languages](#supported-languages).

 A second option is to use the `docker-compose.both.yaml` file with the compose `--file` option.
 This will build up the backend API, as well as a Streamlit frontend Web App.
 Streamlit is using pyarrow, which the Raspberry Pi 3 (Armv7 Architecture) seems not be able to build without any tweaks.
 On other architectures (like x86) the container could be build without any problems.
 If theses things confuse you, I strongly recommend using the first recommended option, since you only will loose the possibility to access the dashboard with multiple devices, like a smartphone.